brandon1024/node-skeleton/documents/setup.md

 # Setup Application for Development
 This walkthrough assumes you have Node.js installed locally.
 If this is not the case, you can install it [here](https://nodejs.org/en/).
+You will also need to install the [WebStorm IDE from JetBrains](https://www.jetbrains.com/webstorm/download/#section=windows).

 ## Environment Setup
 First, you'll need to checkout a copy of the repository on your local machine.
 Clone the repository into your WebStorm folder and checkout the master branch (should do so by default).
+Once complete, you can import the project into WebStorm by selecting `Open Project` and selecting the `node-skeleton` directory.

 ```
 git clone https://github.com/brandon1024/node-skeleton.git